Everything you need to know about organic and natural skincare

-A skincare product must contain 95% ingredients or raw materials derived from vegetable or animal production to be claimed organic.
+A skincare product shall contain 95% ingredients or raw materials derived from vegetable or animal production to be claimed organic.
 The water added to the products does not count.
-It is allowed to write what percentage of an ingredient is organic if the product does not live up to 95%, but the product must not be called organic.
+If the product does not contain 95% vegetable or animal ingredients, is it allowed to write what percentages of an ingredient are organic, but the product must not be claimed organic.

 There is no Danish organic certification for cosmetics and skincare products.
 If you want an organic certification on your product, can you choose to certify it with the Ecocert certification.